 Interpretive summary

-This observational study explored bulk tank milk quality, udder health, and hygiene on small-midsize organic dairies in Vermont.
-The measured outcomes for bedded packs did not differ compared to tiestalls and freestalls, currently the most commonly-used housing types for organic dairies in Vermont.
-We therefore feel that bedded pack systems can be considered a viable option for dairy cattle housing during in the Northeast.
+Previous studies have reported bedded packs can improve cow welfare and comfort, and have advantages for manure management, soil health, and water quality.
+This observational study explored whether facility type was associated with bulk tank milk quality, udder health, udder hygiene and milk production during the non-grazing season on small-midsize organic dairies in Vermont.
+The measured outcomes for bedded packs did not differ compared to tiestalls and freestalls, the most commonly-used housing types for organic dairies in Vermont.
+We therefore feel that bedded packs can be a viable option for dairy cattle housing during the non-grazing season in the Northeast.

 Running head: